Sparkleloyalty/Sparkle-Proof-Of-Loyalty/README.md

 Unknown storage growth over long periods of time with extremely large communities.
 Even tho the msg.senders strut mapping is deleted upon withdrawal, if the mapping exceeds 10000 addresses its hard to say the rewards values wouldn't be eaten by the gas cost to map over the array and execute the transaction. (this is why we recommend setting a required loyalty amount.
 Keep in mind to make this amount fair)
 One could assume due to a community actively trading this issue may not occur for a long period of time which a new contract can be redeployed.

+Both the timestamp and the block hash can be influenced by miners to some degree.
+Bad actors in the mining community can for example run a casino payout function on a chosen hash and just retry a different hash if they did not receive any money.
+The current block timestamp must be strictly larger than the timestamp of the last block, but the only guarantee is that it will be somewhere between the timestamps of two consecutive blocks in the canonical chain.

 ### Bug Bounty

 Bug bounties are subject to approved pull request or users bugs found by interactions with our TestNet contract.
 Both will result in a bounty reward